appbaseio/Docs/content/docs/reactivesearch/vue/overview/ReactiveBase.md

     }
 }
 ```
 To connect a ReactiveSearch component to a preference, use the `componentId` prop.
-The following example has defined the `preferences` object for `bookSearch` component, the `DataSearch` component is using the same componentId (`bookSearch`).
+The following example has defined the `preferences` object for `bookSearch` component, the `SearchBox` component is using the same componentId (`bookSearch`).

 ```jsx
     <reactive-base